peidevs/Event_Resources/MeetUps.md

 #### October 2016

 ###### Topics
 * [Jordan Patterson](https://twitter.com/jtjpatterson) - An introduction to Amazon Web Services using EC2 and RDS
-*
+* Ifo Ikede - CI and Github

 ###### Announcements
 * Beer and Bytes